SULFURA/Verification/README.md

 To use this script, download it <a href="https://github.com/SULFURA/Verification/releases/latest" target="_blank">HERE</a> and and launch it as an Administrator.

 This is totally normal if your firewall asks you again to re-authorize each of the applications, take this as a security for you, if you have malware, you will see it.
+You need to launch it only once, not require it to be exactly before a check, you can do it there, now right away at least everything will be in order right now.

 ## Download